Heythrop Zoological Gardens: Amazing Animals

-The zoo also houses Amazing Animals, a company run by Jim and Sally Clubb that hires out trained animals for films, television and private events.
-The company claims that the zoo location is the largest private zoo in Europe specifically built to meet the needs of film and television production.
-It is the largest trainer and supplier of animals to the UK film and television industry; and most zoo-type animals that appear on film sets in the UK are provided by the company.
-As well as providing animals, the company has its own studio space on site with greenscreen capabilities and around half of its work is carried out there.
+The Zoo was also the base of Amazing Animals, a company run by Jim and Sally Clubb that hired out trained animals for films, television and private events.
+The company claimed that the zoo location is the largest private zoo in Europe specifically built to meet the needs of film and television production.
+It was the largest trainer and supplier of animals to the UK film and television industry and provided most of the "zoo–type" animals that appeared on film sets in the UK.
+As well as providing animals, the company had its own studio space on site with greenscreen capabilities.
+Around half of its film and TV work was carried out on site.

-Amazing Animals has provided animals for Holmes & Watson, The Legend of Tarzan and Doctor Who.
-Animal rights groups have called for a ban on the use of animals for film and television.
-Naturalist Chris Packham has specifically criticised Amazing Animals.
-Heythrop Zoological Gardens state that they maintain high standards of animal welfare and have been "actively consulted with the creation of several pieces of animal legislation as well as educational initiatives in animal welfare and training".
+Amazing Animals provided animals for Holmes & Watson, The Legend of Tarzan, Doctor Who and many other film and television productions.
+The practice was not without controversy.
+Animal rights groups repeatedly called for a ban on the use of animals for film and television and naturalist Chris Packham specifically criticised Amazing Animals.
+In response, the Zoo's owners stated that they maintain high standards of animal welfare and have been "actively consulted with the creation of several pieces of animal legislation as well as educational initiatives in animal welfare and training".

 In February 2019, two of the male penguins used by the company were "married" in a ceremony held at a wedding venue near the zoo.
-The pair, named Ferrari and Pringle, nest together each year, attempting to hatch a rock instead of an egg.
-The penguins have appeared on The Jonathan Ross Show, Alan Carr: Chatty Man, in the television series Our Zoo and at the red carpet premiere of the film Mr. Popper's Penguins.
+The pair, named Ferrari and Pringle, nested together each year, attempting to hatch a rock instead of an egg.
+The penguins appeared on chat shows The Jonathan Ross Show and Alan Carr: Chatty Man; in the television series Our Zoo; and at the red carpet premiere of the film Mr. Popper's Penguins.

-Amazing Animals provided five penguins for the opening of an Ice Festival at the Liverpool One shopping complex in November 2012, where they were placed on an ice rink.
-The event was criticised by PETA as the animals would not encounter ice in their natural habitat, the shores of Peru and Chile.
+Amazing Animals provided five Humbolt penguins for the opening of an Ice Festival at the Liverpool One shopping complex in November 2012, where they were placed on an ice rink.
+The event was criticised by PETA as the species does not encounter ice in its natural habitat, the shores of Peru and Chile.
 A vet from the Heythrop Zoo stated "at no time have the penguins exhibited any distress in their surroundings".